 Hakone used to be an important checkpoint to control traffic along the Tokaido (CΉ, Tōkaidō), the highway which linked Tokyo with Kyoto during the feudal Edo Period.
 Today, a short, cedar lined passage of the old Tokaido and a reconstruction of the Hakone Checkpoint ( ͺΦ, Hakone Sekisho) are located between Moto-Hakone and Hakone-machi along the shore of Lake Ashinoko.

-In spring 2007, the reconstruction of the Hakone Checkpoint was completed after three years of construction work.
+In 2007, the reconstruction of the Hakone Checkpoint was completed after three years of construction work.
 The checkpoint now appears true to its original form, including gates, fence, housing for officers and foot soldiers, a prison chamber and a lookout tower.
 The Hakone Sekisho Shiryokan, a small museum with various related exhibits, stands nearby.